bartuer/http_socks5_proxy/static/README.md

 ```
 - You should see Privoxy listening on 8081 and ssh/azure-proxy on 8080.

-## Future improvements
-- Add health checks for both proxy ports (8080, 8081) to nginx for monitoring.
-- Privoxy already runs as a daemon; wrap the `ssh -D` SOCKS5 process as a daemon for reliability (e.g., systemd service or supervisor script).

 ## Service supervision and health checks

 - A systemd unit named `azuresshproxy.service` keeps the SOCKS5 tunnel (`/bin/azure-proxy`) alive.
 Enable it with: